consensus-shipyard/ipc/README.md

 # Building & Testing with Forge

-To build all contracts run
+To build all contracts, run

 ```bash
 forge build